gitlabhq/omnibus-gitlab/doc/update/gitlab_12_changes.md

 Also, it is recommended to use the actual values in `gitlab.rb` instead of referring node values to avoid breakage when these attributes are moved in the backend.

+### 12.2

+The default formula for calculating the number of unicorn worker processes has been updated to increase the number of workers by 50% per CPU.
+This will increase the CPU and memory utilization slightly.
+This has been done to improve performance by reducing the amount of request queuing.